actionanand/arblogz/src/content/blog/meat-and-poultry-guide.md

 - Rice becomes aromatic and flavorful from meat juices

 **Serving**: Rice and meat served together, often with raita and pickle

+**Essential Accompaniment - Spicy Tomato Chutney (Sahawiq/Dakoos)**:

+Kuzhi Manthi is traditionally served with a fiery spicy tomato-based chutney that's essential to the authentic experience.

+**What is Sahawiq/Dakoos**:
+- **Sahawiq** (سحاوق): Yemeni-style hot sauce/chutney
+- **Dakoos** (دقوس): Another name for the same spicy condiment
+- Made with fresh tomatoes, green chilies, garlic, and coriander

+**Ingredients**:
+- Ripe tomatoes
+- Green chilies (bird's eye or Thai chilies)
+- Garlic cloves
+- Fresh coriander (cilantro)
+- Cumin seeds
+- Salt
+- Lemon juice

+**Characteristics**:
+- Bright red color from tomatoes
+- Extremely spicy and tangy
+- Chunky or smooth texture
+- Fresh, vibrant flavor

+**How It's Served**:
+- Small bowl on the side with Kuzhi Manthi
+- Mix a spoonful with rice for extra heat
+- Balances the rich, aromatic rice and meat
+- Can also be used as a dip for bread

+**Similar To**:
+- Mexican salsa cruda
+- Indian green chutney (but tomato-based)
+- Yemeni zhoug (but with tomatoes)

 ---